kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 Reactive Record can interact with the data as long as the resource is manipulated via a RESTful interface.

 ## Your first model
-For organization, you should keep each of your models together.
+For organization, you should keep your models together.
 Following the [suggested file layout]({% post_url guides/2019-07-14-getting-started %}#suggested-file-layout), place your models in a top-level `/models` folder.
-Each file should contain only one model, and should be the singular name of the model itself.
+Each file should contain only one model.
+The file name should be the singular name of the model itself in title case.

 For your first model, we will be creating a `Comment` model.